 With most cost of living indexes, the number 100 represents the national average.
 Then, cities or regions are assigned a number, either above or below 100, based on how they compare to the national average.

 Different indexes track different areas.
-For example, the MERIC cost of living index only lists cost of living data for specific states.
-According to the 2021 Q1 data, Mississippi has the lowest cost of living among all U.S. states.
-The C2ER cost of living index is frequently used by local and state governments and tracks the cost of living in various U.S. cities.
-According to the C2ER index, the cost of living in Manhattan, New York is 139.12 percent higher than in Columbia, South Carolina.
+For example, the MERIC index only lists cost of living data for specific states.
+According to the 2022 Q1 data, Mississippi has the lowest cost of living among all U.S. states.
+The C2ER index is frequently used by local and state governments and tracks the cost of living in various U.S. cities.
+According to the C2ER index, the cost of living in Manhattan, New York, is 139.12 percent higher than in Columbia, South Carolina.